Almond Filled Stollen

 - Bake the loaves until golden brown and the center registers 190°F, about 45 minutes.

 - Remove the loaves from the oven and cool 10 minutes.
-Generously brush the loaves on all sides 4 oz unsalted butter (melted), then roll the loaves in 8 oz superfine sugar.
+Generously brush the loaves on all sides 4 oz unsalted butter (melted), then completely coat the loaves with 8 oz superfine sugar.
 Set aside to cool completely.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.